ToshioCP/Gtk4-tutorial/src/sec3.src.md

 GTK_WINDOW (win)
 ~~~

-The macro is recommended because it does not only cast but also check the type.
+The macro is recommended because it does not only cast the pointer but it also checks the type.

 #### Connect it to GtkApplication.